 - Sterling Swygert (Ph.D. student, Graduated May 2019, now at Pearson) – “Analysis of Thin Films Related to Flows in Cylindrical Geometries”

-- Dmitro Golovanich (Ph.D. student, expected graduation May 2020) – Potential perturbations of non-self-adjoint problems related to stability theory and NLS dynamics with potentials.
+- Dmitro Golovanich (Ph.D. student, Graduated May 2021) – Potential perturbations of non-self-adjoint problems related to stability theory and NLS dynamics with potentials.